Kesher Beth El

 We also have Jewish music and remedial Hebrew-reading specialists as part of a very committed and talented staff of teachers.
 There’s an up-to-date computer lab that challenges students with research projects and demonstrations, and two smart boards that are integrated into classroom instruction.

-For more information about our Religious School program, please contact Lisa Gittelman Udi, our director of congregational learning.
+For more information about Kesher Beth El, please contact Lisa Gittelman Udi, the school’s director.

 Related Forms & Documents